 Try out these various ways to ground yourself and see which ones work for you:

-- Whenever you’re walking, walk mindfully, place your attention on your step and on the feeling and sensation of walking.
+- Whenever you’re walking, mindfully pay attention to your steps and the sensation of walking.
 When your mind wanders, bring it back to the act of walking.

 - Sit or lay on the ground, and feel the stability and substantiality of the earth.
 Breathe it in.
-Let this feeling permeate and pervade your whole being.
+Let this feeling permeate and pervade your entire being.

 - Practice any form of breath awareness like belly breathing or counting your breaths.